 3. W3 Total Cache

 Everyone hates slow websites—both humans and Google bots.

 The consequences of overlooking your website speed are severe:

 - Your SEO will suffer

-- New website visitors won’t return
+- New visitors won’t return to your website

 - Your website traffic will sink